Freezer-Friendly (Make-Ahead) Ramadan Recipes & Guide

 Freezer-Friendly Iftar Recipes:

 - Shami Kababs: Form into patties (don’t pan-fry yet) and freeze on a flat tray.
 Once firm, remove and place in an airtight ziplock bag or container.
-When ready to use, microwave on a plate until thawed and then dip in egg wash and pan-fry as needed.
+When ready to use, allow to come to room temperature or quickly defrost in the microwave.
+Then dip in egg wash and pan-fry as needed.
 This recipes has stovetop and Instant Pot instructions.